-Title of Activity: Curriculum Are ea:
+Title of Activity: Curriculum A rea:

-ACTIVITY GOALS & OBJECTIVES (Make sure these objectives align with and can be applied to their development.
-You may need to review the CA Infant/Toddler and Preschool Learning Foundations.)
+ACTIVITY GOALS & OBJECTIVES a with and can be applied to their development/Toddler and Preschool Learning Found -

-1.)
-The child will 1.)
-The child will
+1. The child will

-2.)
-The child will
+2. The child will

-What learning domain or curriculum a area will be your focu s?
+What learning domain or curricul um area will be your focus?

-Blocks Gross Moto r Math
+Blocks Gross Motor Math

 Cooking & Nutrition Language & Literacy Sensory

-Creative Art Health & Sa fety Science
+Creative Art Health & Safety Science

-Fine Motor History & So ocial Science Social-Emotional
+Fine Motor History & Social Science Social-Emotional

-MATER RIALS

-• •

-• •

-• •

-• •

-• •

-• •
+MATERIALS